 Have you ever written a lease?
 Sure you can use a generic one found online but you would have to make sure it adheres to local laws and regulations particularly regarding evictions which can be especially complicated.

-You might think you can save money by being a hands on landlord but remember, your time is not free.
-Every time you have to deal with something related to a property, is time you could be do something else whether that is working and making money at your regular job or going on vacation without fear of interruption.
-To Allison, having a good management company is the key to getting the most out of your investment.
+You might think you can save money by being a hands-on landlord but remember, your time is not free.
+Every time you have to deal with something related to property is the time you could be do something else whether that is working and making money at your regular job or going on vacation without fear of interruption.
+You better sign up for a landlording 101 class before jumping into it.

 Have a Team in Place